 Whether you’re planning new construction or the expansion of an existing facility, special consideration must be taken to build on a wetland while maintaining compliance.
 Wetlands provide valuable habitat for plant and animal communities, and they serve as a natural filter for water flowing into water bodies and groundwater.
 They can also act as a buffer during storm events, helping to soak up heavy precipitation or rising water levels to prevent flooding and erosion.
-Use the tips below to learn how to identify a wetland, how to know if a wetland is jurisdictional, and what to do if you’re planning construction near a wetland area.

 Legal Protection of Wetlands